Alan Wake Remastered: release date, platforms and what to expect

 Alan Wake Remastered will be released during Fall 2021, which is between September and December.
 In terms of platforms, Alan Wake Remastered is on everything you’d expect: Xbox One, Xbox Series X|S, PS4, PS5, and PC via the Epic Games Store.
 The game was previously only available on Xbox 360 and Steam and was actually pulled from the Microsoft Store for a number of months due to licensing issues.
 However, it was later relisted.

-It’s unclear whether the current-gen consoles will include additional graphical options, such as a performance mode or HDR support.
-But either way, it’s going to be a significant improvement over the original which doesn’t hold up too well by today’s standards.
+It’s unclear whether the current-gen consoles will include additional graphical options, such as a performance mode or HDR support; however, the game's announcement on The Sudden Stop does mention that Alan Wake Remastered will include some "choice next-generation upgrades".
+Either way, it’s going to be a significant improvement over the original which doesn’t hold up too well by today’s standards.

 Alan Wake Remastered: what to expect